“For to be carnally minded is death, but to be spiritually minded is life and peace.” (Romans 8:6 NKJV)

 2 Corinthians 4:16-18 – NKJV

 16 Therefore, we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.

 17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

-If you also set your mind on the eternal rewards awaiting you in heaven, you will not lose heart or become worried, anxious, restless, fearful, or fretful during any storm, trial or tribulation in life.
+Suppose you also set your mind on the eternal rewards in heaven.
+In that case, you will not lose heart or become worried, anxious, restless, fearful, or fretful during any storm, trial, or tribulation.

 1 If then you have a new life with Christ, give your attention to the things of heaven, where Christ is seated at the right hand of God.

 2 Keep your mind on the higher things, not on the things of earth.